Veterinary Dentistry for Cats & Dogs

-Routine dental care is an important part of protecting your cat or dog's oral and overall health, however, the majority of pets aren't getting the oral hygiene care they require to keep their teeth and gums healthy.
+Routine veterinary dentistry is an important part of protecting your cat or dog's oral and overall health, however, the majority of pets aren't getting the oral hygiene care they require to keep their teeth and gums healthy.

-At our McAllen animal hospital, we offer comprehensive dental care for pets, including dental exams, teeth cleanings, polishing, dental X-rays, and surgeries.
+At our McAllen animal hospital, we offer comprehensive veterinary dentistry, including dental exams, teeth cleanings, polishing, dental X-rays, and surgeries.

 We also provide pet parents with dental health education to teach them about implementing dental care for their pets at home.